nickotine-312/ffmpeg-chapter-creator/README.md

 # TODO

-* format strings for header to make output prettier.
 * Update directory traversal to move through subdirectories too.
 * Stretch goal would be to somehow query IMDb for episode summaries etc of the episodes we're scanning....